SciFracX/FractionalSystems.jl/docs/src/conversation.md

 # Conversation with ControlSystems.jl

-While Fractional systems are generalization of integer order control systems, so it si convinient to transform between FractionalSystems.jl and ControlSystems.jl.
+While Fractional systems are generalization of integer order control systems, so it is also convenient to transform between FractionalSystems.jl and ControlSystems.jl.

 ## Conversation between Transfer Function